common-voice/cv-sentence-extractor/README.md

 python3 ./word_usage.py -i ../common-voice-wiki-scraper/wiki.en.all.txt --max-frequency 80 --show-words-only >> ../common-voice-wiki-scraper/src/rules/disallowed_words/english.txt
 ```

-You can use also `--strip-by-apostrophe` that is handy with languages that use `'` in their sentence and reconize more words (european languages use a lot this language feature).
+You can use also `--strip-by-apostrophe` that is handy with languages that use `'` in their sentence and recognize more words (european languages use a lot this language feature).

 This list will be automatically used if present when you run the scrapping on step 2 from the Usage section.